 To become a Registered Drama Therapist (RDT) one needs the following psychology coursework from an accredited graduate-level college.
-One of these courses, however is allowed to be taken through a non-accredited special institute or program, such as Creative Clinical Consulting:
+One of these courses, however is allowed to be taken through a non-accredited special institute or program, such as Center for Creative Arts Therapy:

 Development Across the Lifespan (3 credits)